Distinguished Compliance & Certification for Academic & American Programs

 International Perspective

-Connects local priorities with international practices, giving families and universities confidence that school performance is measured against global expectations.
+Connects local priorities with international practices, giving families and universities confidence that school performance is measured against globally recognized expectations.

 Learner-Focused

-Emphasizes student engagement, well-being, and measurable learning outcomes rather than just compliance paperwork or one-time visits.
+Emphasizes student engagement, wellbeing, and measurable learning outcomes rather than only compliance paperwork or one-time visits.

 Continuous Improvement